opendevstack/opendevstack.github.io/doc/getting-started.md

 ### Import base templates
 After you have configured Nexus3, import the base templates for OpenShift.
 Clone the [ocp-templates repository](https://www.github.com/opendevstack/ocp-templates).
-Navigate to the folder, where the cloned repository is located.
+Navigate to the folder, where the cloned repository is located and navigate to the `scripts` subfolder.
-Navigate to the `scripts`subfolder.
 From with this folder, check if you are still logged in to the OpenShift CLI and login, if necessary.
-Now run the following shell script from within the `scripts`folder:

 ```
 ./upload-templates.sh
 ```